alajfit/GruntJS_AngularJS-PHP_Template/README.md

 # GruntJS_AngularJS-PHP_Template

-GruntJS PHP Server with Angular JS
+Some Angular JS Tests on a PHP server ran from GruntJS